nizankr/linux/README.md

 **Introducing Ability to Migrate Pinned Pages in the Linux Kernel**

 By Nizan Kafman-Raz and Omer Daube
-Under the guidance of Nadav Amit and Dan Tzafrir
+Under the guidance of Dr. Nadav Amit and Prof. Dan Tzafrir
 Computer Science Faculty, Technion, 2024-2025

 ## Project Overview